mkoelbel/cocktails/README.md

 <br />

 ##### **To Update:**
-1. Add recipe to recipes.html
+1. Add recipe to `cocktails/text_files/recipes.txt` and populate all sections.
-    a.
-In *recipes_html/recipes.Rhtml*, add block at bottom for the new recipe.
-    b.
-Knit file to preview it.
-2. Add cocktail to framework in *setup/create_cocktail_structure.R*
-    a.
-Add cocktail name and descriptors to `cocktail_map` variable.
-    b.
-Run all code in *setup/create_cocktail_structure.R*.
-3. Deploy app
+2. Deploy app
-    a.
-From *server.R*, click the blue Publish icon.
-4. Push to Github
+3. Push to Github